Trump Gave a Scholarship to a 4th Grader ‘Trapped’ in a ‘Failing’ Public Education at the State of the Union. She Reportedly Attends a Top Charter School

 The U.S. Department of Education and the White House did not immediately return TIME’s request for comment.
 However, in a statement to The Inquirer, Angela Morabito, a spokesperson for the U.S. Department of Education, said, “Education freedom is about going to the best school for your child.
 Even the ‘best’ school, as ranked by statistics and averages, isn’t the best fit for every child.
 Each of the 50,000 kids waiting for a new opportunity in Pennsylvania has different needs and goals, let alone the millions of students across America stuck in a school that isn’t right for them.”

-Expanding school-choice is popular among conservatives, who have argued that students should have the opportunity to attend whatever school they want, be that private or religious education.
+Expanding school choice is popular among conservatives, who have argued that students should have the opportunity to attend whatever school they want, be that private or religious education.
 Critics argue that the movement undercuts and privatizes the traditional public school system.

 After highlighting Davis, Trump took the moment to ask Congress to pass The Education Freedom Scholarships and Opportunities Act, which would create a $5 billion tax credit to fund scholarships for students to attend private or other approved schools.
 Individuals and businesses would donate to the funds and then receive a federal tax credit.